ccmsh/misskey-discord-invite-gen/README_EN.md

 # Misskey Discord.js Invite Generator

+> [!CAUTION]
+> Misskey API requires the "manage invite codes" permission, and only administrators can apply this permission to the token.

 ## Overview
 This project is a bot that generates Misskey invite tokens using Discord.js.
 Users can generate invite tokens using the `/invite` command.